 Percentages of greenhouse gas production

-Because Concrete is the second most consumed product in the world, it is manufactured literally EVERYWHERE! and unfortunately the process of manufacturing concrete produces a lot of Co2, a Greenhouse gas, This is an environmental challenge because the production of concrete accounts for 8% of Co2 emissions worldwide, this is not good.
+Because Concrete is the second most consumed product in the world, it is manufactured literally EVERYWHERE!
+And unfortunately, the process of manufacturing concrete produces a lot of Co2, a Greenhouse gas, This is an environmental challenge because the production of concrete accounts for 8% of Co2 emissions worldwide, this is not good.

 The answer?
 Innovative Technology, The next evolution in concrete…